I often attend events where the speaker says “Of course you can’t delegate social media management to someone else, you have to do it yourself.”

 Let me tell you how we work with one of our clients, who travels around the world a great deal.
-He gives us regular updates by email when he can get online, then we turn that content into smaller posts, with photos if he has some, or with photos we supply.
+He gives us regular updates by email when he can get online, then we turn that content into smaller posts, with photos or videos if he has some, or with photos we supply.
 Occasionally he’ll also post stuff himself and he’ll sometimes reply to the contacts he knows best.
 Sometimes, we’ll get a question that we can’t possibly know the answer to, “Which hotel did you stay at in Sydney?”
 In which case, we’ll drop our client a quick email or ask him next time we talk to him, so we can reply on his behalf.

 Share your experience of delegating social media with us, good or bad, we’d like to know your views.